Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 YEARWOOD: It's good.

-YEARWOOD: I - when you're up there on stage together, if you're not getting along that well, you just try to outsing the other one.
-It's kind of like well, there's - take that and take that, you know?
+YEARWOOD: I - when you're up there onstage together, if you're not getting along that well, you just try outsing the other one.
+It's kind of, like, take that and take that, you know?
 So...

 (LAUGHTER)